POLDER-Crew/polder-federated-search/README.md

 ### Deployment
 Assuming that you're starting from **this directory**:
-To build the Docker image for this app, run `docker build -f docker/Dockerfile . `.
+To build the Docker image for this app, run `docker image build . `.
 Then, you can run it using `docker run`.

+A pre-built image is on Docker Hub as nein09/polder-federated-search.

 #### Setup
 Assuming that you're starting from **this directory**: